 - Fragmented Competition: “Others” category at 18.5% indicates significant market fragmentation below the top brands

-When one manufacturer controls nearly a third of the entire luxury watch market, its core references essentially become blue chip holdings with corresponding stability that collectors can actually rely on when thinking about capital allocation.
+When one manufacturer controls nearly a third of the entire luxury watch market, its core references essentially become blue chip holdings.
+That kind of concentration brings a stability that collectors can actually rely on when thinking seriously about capital allocation.
+If you're building a tangible asset portfolio, that matters more than most people realize.

-Real-time data from 2025 reveals genuine strength emerging in specific references after the broader correction.
-WatchCharts monthly tracking caught the Rolex Sea-Dweller climbing 2.8% in June 2025, while broader blue-chip baskets moved from sustained decline through early 2024 into flat or modestly positive territory by mid-year.
+Real-time data from 2026 reveals genuine strength emerging in specific references after the broader correction.
+WatchCharts monthly tracking caught the Rolex Sea-Dweller climbing 2.8% in a single month, while broader blue-chip baskets moved from sustained decline through early 2024 into flat or modestly positive territory.
 The pattern suggests the worst has passed and values are finding support at levels where serious collectors see opportunity rather than just speculators hoping for quick flips.
+For a deeper look at how individual Rolex references perform over time, this breakdown of the most expensive Rolex watches and their ROI is worth your time.

-Moreover, popular Rolex references sell remarkably fast, with the Submariner 126610 showing median time to sell of just 21.5 days as of September 2025, moving faster than 96% of watches tracked by WatchCharts.
+Popular Rolex references also sell remarkably fast.
+The Submariner 126610 showed a median time to sell of just 21.5 days in recent tracking data, moving faster than 96% of watches monitored by WatchCharts.
+That kind of liquidity is rare in the alternative asset world.

 When you can liquidate a $15,000 asset in three weeks through established marketplaces with transparent pricing, you're operating with fluidity approaching publicly traded securities rather than the months or years typical for art, wine, or classic cars.

 During inflationary periods, wealth historically rotates toward tangible stores of value, a pattern visible in Knight Frank's luxury investment tracking and reinforced by how Deloitte frames watches in their research.
-The correlation played out clearly in 2021 and 2022 when consumer prices surged and watch valuations followed, though the subsequent correction reminds us that gains concentrate in specific brands and models rather than lifting everything indiscriminately.
+The correlation played out clearly in 2021 and 2022 when consumer prices surged and watch valuations followed.
+That said, the subsequent correction reminds you that gains concentrate in specific brands and models rather than lifting everything indiscriminately.

 New Platforms Are Making Watch Investing Accessible and Liquid